 The Geology Of Victoria Falls

 The height of the basalt columns is influenced by several factors, including the thickness of the basalt flow, the cooling rate of the lava, and the depth at which the lava solidified.
 These factors combine to create a diverse array of heights and column shapes, resulting in the visually stunning spectacle that is Victoria Falls.

-See also The Best Tours And Activities In Victoria Falls
+See also The Plants Of Victoria Falls

+The Geology Of Victoria Falls